ngi-indi/module-blockchain/README.md

   ![Status: Stable](https://img.shields.io/badge/status-stable-brightgreen.svg)

   <p>
      The <strong>Blockchain Manager</strong> provides a comprehensive framework for developing, testing, and deploying blockchain-based solutions.
 Built using tools like <strong>Hardhat</strong>, <strong>Echidna</strong>, and <strong>Docker</strong>, it enables efficient contract compilation, testing, and deployment on various blockchain networks.
 It supports smart contract development with advanced fuzz testing and security auditing tools, ensuring robust and secure blockchain applications.
-This module offers developers an integrated solution to manage blockchain projects with reusable templates, network configuration, and contract deployment automation.
+This module offers developers an integrated solution to manage blockchain projects with reusable templates, network configuration, and contract.
   </p>

 </div>